opencomputeproject/SAI/ptf/docs/DeploySAITestTopologyWithSONiC-MGMT.md

    ./testbed-cli.sh -t testbed.yaml add-topo <conf-name> password.txt
    # password.txt can not be an empty file, you can input `123` in it.
    ```
-   For example, for the test bed config `vms-sn2700-t1-lag`, it should be
+   For example, for the test bed config `vms11-t0-s6000`, it should be
    ```
-   /data/<sonic-mgmt-clone>/ansible/testbed-cli.sh -t testbed.yaml add-topo vms-sn2700-t1 password.txt
+   /data/<sonic-mgmt-clone>/ansible/testbed-cli.sh -t testbed.yaml add-topo vms11-t0-s6000 password.txt
    ```

-   > **Note: vms-sn2700-t1 is a sample testbed name, for example, please use the actual name as needed.**
+   > **Note: vms11-t0-s6000 is a sample testbed name, please use the actual name as needed.**

 # reference